-- The wand will be located in the console room, by the computer at the entrance. - The switch is a rocker, where one side is "vibration" mode and the other "beep" mode, with Off in the center.
+- The wand is located in the control room. - The switch is a rocker, where one side is "vibration" mode and the other "beep" mode, with Off in the center.
 Either mode will be acceptable for detection of small objects if within a few centimeters.
-The wand should be used as an aid to the visual inspection and where an item is of uncertain substance.
-See Perry for more detailed instructions. - Please ensure the wand is turned off after use to preserve the battery.
+The wand should be used as an aid to the visual inspection and where an item material is unknown. - Please ensure the wand is turned off after use to preserve the battery.